pingcap/tidb-lightning/web/README.md

 `src/api.ts`.
 The corresponding server code is in `lightning/lightning.go`.
 Unless otherwise specified, all APIs return JSON and is in the form `{"error": "message"}` in case of error.

+There is also an [OpenAPI (Swagger) definition](docs/api.yaml), but this is only a best-effort documentation of the current API.
+It should not be taken as a normative reference.